drschriner/Assignment-1-ISQA-3420/USE CASES.md

 ##Stakeholders:

--Corporate Manager: To receive clear and relevant project information
+:Corporate Manager: To receive clear and relevant project information

--Corporate Developer: To provide the relevant file/package level information
+:Corporate Developer: To provide the relevant file/package level information

--Project Owner: To clearly understand corporate manager decisinos to green/red light a project
+:Project Owner: To clearly understand corporate manager decisinos to green/red light a project

 ##Preconditions:

--Relevant file/package information is in the SPDX database
++Relevant file/package information is in the SPDX database

--Proper project information has been provided
++Proper project information has been provided

 ##Main Success Scenario:
 Corporate manager receives accurate license and vulnerability information for the requested project packages